jg-digital-media/jgdm_snooker_scorer/readme.md

 + `TODO:` BUG: "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table

++ `TODO:` Last break for player 1 resets when player 1 misses a pot attempt.
+Keep this number until the player makes successful pot after returning to the table. ayer 2.

 + `TODO:` BUG: Player 1 clicks "MISS" without applying their Redball pot(s).

-+ `TODO:` Replicate functionality of player 1 in player 2.

-+ `TODO:` Take into account the number red balls in the frame that have been potted - by both players.
-They need to be incremented independently of each other, but the tallies never be allowed to go above 15 clicks between them.

-+ `TODO:` BUG: When missing a colour on the colour sequence, the next player must shoot for that colour.
-(Player 2)  e.g. if Player 1 misses a pot attempt on Green, player 2 must shoot for Green.

-+ `TODO:` BUG: Player 2 red ball does not factor in 2 red balls potted in the same shot.

 + `TODO:` Next player reverts to shooting for a red ball after a foul.
 + `TODO:` Revert to shooting for a red ball after a foul.
 + `TODO:` Shouldn't take the missed points into account until I simulate shooting for a colour after the 2 reds at once.

-+ `TODO:` Last break for player 1 resets when player 1 misses a pot attempt.
-Keep this number until the player makes successful pot after returning to the table. ayer 2.

-+ `TODO:` Stop counting highest and last break when `#points_remaining`is at 0 (Player 2).

-+ `TODO:` Stop counting highest and last break when `#points_remaining`is at 0 (Player 1).

-+ `TODO:` BUG: Player 2 does not follow the colour sequence when Player 1 misses a pot attempt within 27 points remaining.

 + `TODO:` BUG: Player 2 colour balls should be disabled when the table is cleared (frame ends - `#points_remaining` = 0 and player 2 has won the game).

 + `TODO:` "Frame Complete" Tooltip can probably be dismissed automatically after a given number of seconds - e.g. 5 seconds.

-+ `TODO:` Track number of times Red ball has been potted `#pot---red--one` (no more than 15)
-+ `TODO:` Track number of times Yellow ball has been potted `#pot---red--yellow` (no more than 16)
-+ `TODO:` Track number of times Green ball has been potted `#pot---red--green` (no more than 16)
-+ `TODO:` Track number of times Brown ball has been potted `#pot---red--brown` (no more than 16)
-+ `TODO:` Track number of times Black ball has been potted `#pot---red--blue` (no more than 16)
-+ `TODO:` Track number of times Pink ball has been potted `#pot---red--pink` (no more than 16)
-+ `TODO:` Track number of times Black ball has been potted `#pot---red--black` (no more than 16)

 + it's possible, however unlikely it might be that a player can pot a colour ball 16 times, including the colour sequence.
 A 147 Break (15 reds, 15 of a single colour and the colour sequence e.g. 15 Reds, 15 Yellows, Yellow, Green, Brown, Blue, Pink, Black)